“Turning things around with a halftime talk after getting clobbered in the first half.”

 You cannot process that much information in five minutes.
 Neither can they.

 The Ignore.
-Pretending the first half didn’t happen.
+Pretending the first half did not happen.
 “Just go out and play your game.”
-As if players don’t know they’ve just been outplayed.
+As if players do not know they have just been outplayed.
 They need acknowledgment of reality, not denial of it.

 Every one of these approaches felt right in the moment.
 None of them worked.